How should ski boots fit?

-When identifying “if the shoe fits”, when you stand up straight your toes should hit the edge of the boot and almost feel crammed.
+Many people think that layering up or wearing thick socks inside of their boots will keep their feet warmer.
+FALSE.
+Ski boots are already insulated and should only have one pair of thin ski socks inside for optimal use and to best fit your foot.
+When identifying “if the shoe fits,” when you stand up straight your toes should hit the edge of the boot and almost feel crammed.
 Then, when you bend your knee forward (like you will be in skier stance), your toes should pull back and the boot should be comfortable (well… as comfortable as ski boots get).

 The plastic on ski boots is very sensitive.
 If left outside or in a cold car, it will be very difficult to get them on because the plastic will be too stiff.
-When drying them out or warming them up, don’t place by a hot fire.
+When drying them out or warming them up, don’t place them by a hot fire.
 The plastic will expand and morph the shape of the boot.
-Boot warmers are best or if you don’t have those, just keep them at room temperature.
+Boot warmers are best, or if you don’t have those, just keep them at room temperature.

 When determining the size of your ski, it’s really user preference.
 Typically for beginners, we say you want the height of the ski to be between your chin and your nose.
 More advanced skiers can handle a longer ski and will most often know what they like to ride.